murderteeth/rarity-masterwork/README.md

 The mechanics of Monsters in the Barn follow d20 combat closely, but only cover the very basics.
 Future expansions will cover more advanced mechanics like movement, ranged weapons, spells, saving throws, conditions, and buffs.
 For more, check out [d20 Combat](https://www.d20srd.org/indexes/combat.htm).

 ### Tired of killing rats??
 Meet the monsters of the barn
 The following d20 monsters were chosen for both their CRs and their simple attack and damage properties.
-An ad hoc monster codex has been created in the library [here](contracts/library/Monsters.sol).
+An ad hoc [monster codex](contracts/library/Monster.sol) is available in the library.
 - [**Kobold (CR 1/4)**](https://www.d20srd.org/srd/monsters/kobold.htm)
 - [**Goblin (CR 1/3)**](https://www.d20srd.org/srd/monsters/goblin.htm)
 - [**Gnoll (CR 1)**](https://www.d20srd.org/srd/monsters/gnoll.htm)